 How To Start a Nonprofit in Illinois

-Find a Unique Name for the Nonprofit
+Pick a Unique Business Name for Your Nonprofit

 Appoint a Registered Agent and Office